2021 CLASSIC TOUR OF ISRAEL WITH EILAT, 14 NIGHTS

 Israel Museum / Knesset / Mt.
 Herzl / Yad Vashem

-Our first stop today will be in Givat Ram at the Israel Museum with its Shrine of the Book housing the priceless the Dead Sea scrolls and the Holyland Model of Jerusalem as it was during the Second Temple period.
+Our first stop today will be in Givat Ram at the Israel Museum with its Shrine of the Book housing the priceless the Dead Sea Scrolls and the miniature Holyland Model of Jerusalem as it was during the Second Temple period.
 Not far away is the Knesset, Israel’s parliament.
 At the edge of the rose garden stands the large Bronze Menorah, a gift from the UK Parliament.
 Later on we visit the Mount Herzl Cemetery (Mount of Remembrance), Israel’s national cemetery.
 To the west is Yad Vashem, Israel’s official memorial preserving the memory of the victims of the Holocaust.
 Drive through the ultra-orthodox neighbourhood of Mea Shearim and learn about the residents’ unique lifestyle.
 In the evening enjoy a Middle Eastern dinner followed by the Night Spectacular “Sound and Light” show** at the Tower of David Museum.

 Qumran / Masada / Dead Sea